jacknohairwax/cth-repair-arxiv-labmt-project/README.md

 > **Repair / resit submission for *Coding the Humanities* (UvA).**
 > The marker should be able to read this README front-to-back and know
 > what the question is, what the evidence is, what the limits are, and
 > how to rerun the workflow.
-There is no oral defence — so this README
-> does the work the defence would otherwise do.
+This README is written to make the research question, evidence, limits, and workflow explicit.

 ---